Lady’s Lace, Bisnaga

 Ammi majus, A. visnaga

-From the same family as Queen Anne's Lace, however these improved selections of Laceflower are much more attractive and useful.
-When mixed into perennial borders, or placed among taller annuals, Laceflowers are stunning.
+From the same family as Queen Anne's Lace, however these improved selections of laceflower are much more attractive and useful and they are not invasive.
+When mixed into perennial borders or placed among taller annuals, laceflowers are stunning.

 GREEN MIST Laceflower Ammi visnaga

-Free-blooming 2-4 foot plants produce large cloud-like clusters of pale green to white flowers.
-The feathery, fern-like foliage is a valuable "filler" for fresh cut arrangements.
+Green Mist laceflower is a free-blooming, 2-4 ft. tall annual plants with large, cloud-like clusters of pale green to white summer blooms.
+Flowers are excellent in fresh-cut or dried bouquets.
+The feathery, fern-like foliage is a valuable 'filler' for fresh cut arrangements.

 GRACELAND Laceflower Ammi majus

-Elegant large, flat, pure white flower heads carried on straight, strong stems, are superb for cutting.
-Blooms all summer long.
+Elegant, large and flat, pure-white flower heads are carried on straight, strong stems.
+They are superb in fresh-cut or dried bouquets.
+Graceland laceflower blooms all summer, attracts beneficial insects, and will grow to 3.5-4.5 ft. tall.
 Does not need staking when surrounded by other tall plants.
-Attracts beneficial insects.
 Foliage is dark green and fern-like.
-Grows to 3.5-4.5 feet tall.

 How to Plant Laceflower Seeds

-Sow seeds in cell packs or 2 inch pots, press into soil but do not cover.
+Sow seeds in cell packs or 2″ pots, press into soil but do not cover.
 Light aids germination.
 Kept at 60-65° F., germination is in 14-25 days.
-Can direct sow (barely cover) after all danger of frost in groups of 3 seeds spaced 15-24 inches apart.
+Can direct sow (barely cover) after all danger of frost in groups of 3 seeds spaced 15-24″ apart.
 Thin to the strongest plant.